punitporwal07/punitporwal07/README.md

 - 👋 Hi, I’m Punit Porwal
-- 👀 I’m interested in CNCF methodology
+- 👀 I’m interested in CNCF
 - 🌱 I’m currently learning CNCF and other emerging tech stack
 - 💞️ I’m looking to collaborate on k8s stuff
 - 📫 How to reach me you know very well :)